socialincome-san/public/README.md

 # Code Contributions

-Use your skills to take on the SDG 1 ([No Poverty](https://sdgs.un.org/goals/goal1)) and the SDG 10 ([Reduced Inequality](https://sdgs.un.org/goals/goal10)).
 Don't forget: open source isn’t an exclusive club.
 It’s made by people just like you.
 You don’t need to overthink what exactly your first contribution will be, or how it will look.
 Just follow the principle:

 1. Do something
 2. Determine how to do it better